RamanSlinka/mern-cloud-disk/README.md

 # Hi there !
 # Cloud storage
 ver.1.0.42

+You can open this application on this [link ]((https://mern-cloud-disk-client.herokuapp.com/))
 ## This application is made using MERN technologies such as: MongoDB, Express, React, NodeJs
 ## Frontend :
-React
+You can see code on this [link ]((https://github.com/RamanSlinka/mern-cloud-disk))

-Hooks: useState, useEffect, useContext.
+React Hooks: useState, useEffect, useContext.
 React router.
 Page navigation.
 BrowserRouter, Route.
 Redux, react-redux, redux-thunk.
 Registration.Authorisation